wearvr/pico-vr-unity-sdk-instructions/Readme.md

 A compatible version of Unity:

-* ~~Unity 5: Unity 5.2 or greater~~ (Deprecated: Some Unity5 versions were supported on previous versions of the Pico SDK, but will have issues with modern kits)
-* For Unity2017, all versions are supported.
-Unity2017.1.0, Unity2017.2.0, Unity 2017.3.0 and
+* For Unity2017, all versions above and including Unity2017.4.0 are supported.
-Unity2017.4.1 are recommended.
-For Unity2018, it is currently supported to Unity2018.2.11, and Unity2018.1.0 and Unity2018.2.0 are
+* Unity2018 is currently supported up until to Unity2018.4.0.
-recommended.

-* Either an Android 4.4 (or later) phone running Android API Level 19 or above, or a Pico Goblin or Pico Neo headset
+* Android API Level 24 (Android 7.0) or above.
+* A Pico Goblin or Pico Neo headset of any kind.
-* JDK v1.7.0_01 or later
+* JDK v1.8 or later.

 ### User accounts and adding in-app purchases